EsoCoding/gtk-d-makefile/README.md

 ## Description

-This Gtk-d is a DLang wrapper for Gtk-4 version and some other Gtk libs like Adwaita, Shumate, Gstreamer.
+This is another Gtk-d which is a mix of [Gtk_D](https://github.com/KonstantIMP/gtk_d) and is a DLang wrapper for the Gtk-4 versions and some other Gtk libs like Adwaita, Shumate, Gstreamer.
-You can use all libraries together or take one you need thanks DUB submodules

 | Library  | Submodule name | Description |
 | :------- | :------------- | :---------- |